 7. Does your dog show any aggression to other dogs — over food, toys, or on meeting?

-Please note that Paws Inn is unable to accept dogs that are hyperactive; prone to excessive barking either indoors or outdoor; destructive; has not been desexed; Alsatian-X breeds or American Staffies.
+Please note that Paws Inn is unable to accept puppies, dogs that are hyperactive; prone to excessive barking either indoors or outdoor; destructive; have not been desexed, Alsatian-X breeds or American Staffies.

 The highlight of dog boarding and doggy day care at Paws Inn is the wonderful outings.
 The beach runs and the bush walks where customers bond even more closely while sniffing together.
 Or as John jokes, “checking their emails”.

 Socialising with other dogs on a regular basis is the most valuable part of boarding and day care for your dog.
 Bonding on walks with John; playing hide ‘n seek in the long grass, a game loved by our dearly departed Othello; relaxing in the garden with Jackie while she has a cuppa and learning how to patiently wait your turn at treat time.